Rupendra01/Lung-cancer-Dectection-using-Image-Processing-and-CNN/ReadMe.md

 Steps to run the code:

  dowmload all files and keep in one folder then run rough .m file that's all. below are instrucation about gui files how it looks.

+ load test images from test case folder as a input.

 Required resources - matlab